chauff/IN4325/lecturesAppliedNLP.md

 ### :warning: Paper P10 to review
 [An investigation into the validity of some metrics for automatically evaluating natural language generation systems](https://dl.acm.org/citation.cfm?id=1667994)
+Reiter, Ehud, and Anja Belz.
+"An investigation into the validity of some metrics for automatically evaluating natural language generation systems."
+Computational Linguistics 35.4 (2009): 529-558.

 ## Lecture 13: ML for NLP